el-barto/python-directadmin/README.md

 Within the source code of this project you will find some sample scripts meant to explain how to use the API while performing some basic administrative tasks.

-Check out the SuspensionScript ([http://code.google.com/p/python-directadmin/source/browse/trunk/scripts/da_suspension code]) and the DaConsole ([http://code.google.com/p/python-directadmin/source/browse/trunk/scripts/da_console code]).
+Check out the [Suspension Script](https://github.com/el-barto/python-directadmin/wiki/Suspension-Script) with its [source code](https://github.com/el-barto/python-directadmin/blob/master/scripts/da_suspension) and the [DirectAdmin Console](https://github.com/el-barto/python-directadmin/wiki/DirectAdmin-Console) with its [source code](https://github.com/el-barto/python-directadmin/blob/master/scripts/da_console).

 ## License information